dusadrian/declared/README.md

 ## Installation

-You can install the development version of declared like so:
+You can install the development version of declared using this command:

 ``` r
 install.packages("declared", repos = "dusadrian.r-universe.dev")